SolaceSamples/solace-samples-amqp-qpid-jms1/README.md

 # Getting Started Tutorials

-## Using JMS 1.1 over AMQP 1.0 with Solace Message Routers
+## Using Apache Qpid JMS 1.1 over AMQP 1.0 with Solace Message Routers

 The Advanced Message Queuing Protocol (AMQP) is an open standard application layer protocol for message-oriented middleware, and Solace Message Routers support AMQP 1.0.